xcp-ng/xcp-ng-org/docs/cli_reference.md

 snapshot-revert [uuid=uuid] [snapshot-uuid=snapshot_uuid]
 ```

-Revert an existing VM to a previous checkpointed or snapshot state.
+Revert an existing VM to a previous checkpoint or snapshot state.

 #### `snapshot-uninstall`